Matthew Simms

 Since joining Wire Simms has balanced his work with both Wire and It Hugs Back.

 With fellow Wire-mate Graham Lewis Simms joined bassist Mike Watt (Minutemen) and drummer Bob Lee to form FITTED.
 Initially formed as a one-off group for Wire's DRILL festival in Los Angeles, the four decided to record an album.

 First Fits, their debut album, was recorded from 2017 to 2018 with Lewis and Watt trading lead vocals.
-Training Pit Bulls For The Navy was the first single.
+"Training Pit Bulls For The Navy" was the first single.

-Simms also records solo work under the pen name "Slows" which is an experimental electronic project in which Simms plays electric organ.
+Simms also records solo work under the pen name "Slows", an experimental electronic project in which Simms plays electric organ.
 He performed at London South Bank University at their inaugural Magnetic South festival in April 2016.

+Simms, Verity Susman and Kat Duma received a Canadian Screen Award nomination for Best Original Music in a Documentary at the 12th Canadian Screen Awards in 2024 for their work on Tramps!.